dabit3/amplify-photo-sharing-workshop/README.md

 $ amplify add storage

 ?
-Please select from one of the below mentioned services: Content ? ?
-Please provide a friendly name for your resource that will be used to label this categ ory in the project: images
+Please select from one of the below mentioned services: Content ?
+Please provide a friendly name for your resource that will be used to label this category in the project: images ?
-?
 Please provide bucket name: postagram14148f2f4aeb4f259c847e1e27145a2 <use_default>
 ?
 Who should have access: Auth and guest users
 ?
 What kind of access do you want for Authenticated users? create, update, read, delete